ljmeyers80529/CSCI152/README.md

 # CSCI152
-Sharing friends tast of music using Spotify.
+Sharing friends taste of music using Spotify.